SougataMukherjee/DSA-and-Algo/concepts/linked-list.md

 #### Memory Wastage:

-Arrays may also waste memory if allocated space is more than needed, or they may require resizing when they become full.
+Arrays may also waste memory if allocated space is more than needed, or they may require resizing when they became full.

 ### Advantages of Linked Lists